andrew/nesbitt.io/_posts/2024-06-24-from-zerover-to-semver-a-comprehensive-list-of-versioning-schemes-in-open-source.md

 - Automates versioning in trunk-based workflows, eliminating manual version debates.
 - Ensures each build is uniquely identifiable.
 - Supports traceability and auditing for compliance and debugging.
-- Compatible with existing SemVer practices for a seamless transition.
+- Compatible with existing SemVer tooling for a seamless transition.

 TrunkVer was proposed as a practical solution for modern continuous integration and deployment environments.
-TrunkVer was proposed by [Raimo Radczewski](https://github.com/rradczewski) in May 2024.
+TrunkVer was proposed by [Chris Klyk](https://github.com/c089) and [Raimo Radczewski](https://github.com/rradczewski) of [crafted. tech collective GmbH](https://www.crftd.tech) in May 2024.

 <hr>